 ‘Treta Yuga’ is a room under a dome, located at the centre of the Babri Masjid.
 It has been believed over the years that Lord Ram was born in that room thousands of years back.

-In 16th century, the Babri Masjid was built during the reign of the Mughal Emperor, Babur.
+It was built during the reign of the Mughal Emperor, Babur in 16th Century.
 It was locally believed that Babur’s Generals demolished a temple that existed in that site before the Masjid was constructed.

-Thlocal belief regarding Lord Ram’s birth place, was upheld by a 3-judge bench of the Allahabad High Court in 2010.
+The local belief regarding Lord Ram’s birthplace, was upheld by a 3-judge bench of the Allahabad High Court in 2010.
 The High Court ordered an equal partition of the site occupied by the Masjid.